It is a discomfort in the left hip.

 This information shows the various causes of pain in the left iliac fossa and how common are these diseases or conditions in the general population.

 The iliac fossa

-The iliac fossa is a concave, large, smooth surface on the inner surface of the ilium (part of the 3 fused bones that make up the hip bone).
-The pit is bounded above by the iliac crest, and below by the arcuate line; in front and behind, by the anterior and posterior edges of the ilium.
+The iliac fossa is a concave, large, smooth surface on the inner surface of the ilium (part of the three fused bones that make up the hip bone).
+The pit is bounded above the iliac crest and below by the arcuate line; in front and behind, by the anterior and posterior edges of the ilium.

-The fossa gives origin to the Iliacus muscle and is perforated in its internal part by a nutrient channel; below this, there is a smooth and rounded edge, the arched line, which extends from the anterior, inferior and medial.
+The fossa originates from the Iliacus muscle and is perforated in its internal part by a nutrient channel; below this, there is a smooth and rounded edge, the arched line, which extends from the anterior, inferior, and medial.

 The causes of pain in the left iliac fossa include:

 - Constipation .